gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/chain.rst

 Chain Wrap
 ----------

-**Chain should, at the very least, have 90° of contact with the sprocket.
-The best practice is to have 180° or more of contact**, as it is very unlikely to fall off with proper tensioning.
+**Chain should, at the very least, have 90 degrees of contact with the sprocket.
+The best practice is to have 180 degrees or more of contact**, as it is very unlikely to fall off with proper tensioning.
 Chain skipping, especially on drivetrains or arms, is very possible without proper chain wrap or tensioning.

 When tensioning chain, be sure to not undertension or overtension chain.
 Undertensioning chain can result in the chain falling off the sprocket or chain skipping, where the chain can skip along the sprocket.
 Overtensioning the chain often results in the motor burning out, or less seriously, a loss of efficiency.
 Push along the chain run, and if the chain moves slightly without significant resistance, chances are you've done it correctly.
 If it's too tight, then the chain will barely move under a gentle press.